Wiki

 Active ETFs are the modern evolution of investment products.

 They are quickly becoming mainstream because they successfully merge professional active management with the structural efficiency of the ETF.
 You get the potential for a skilled manager to outperform the market combined with the ETF's key benefits: lower costs and superior tax efficiency.
+When weighing an active ETF vs mutual fund, the ETF wrapper gives you better tax treatment and lower fees for a similar active strategy.

+If you're looking for an active ETF list to start your research, the table above covers the most popular funds across different strategies.
 Active ETFs are powerful tools for a more flexible and efficient portfolio.
 Remember to evaluate the manager and monitor the fees to ensure you're getting real value.
 This is the future of active investing.

 Disclaimer: This content is for educational and informational purposes only and should not be construed as personalized financial advice.
 Active ETFs involve investment risk, including possible loss of principal.
 Past performance does not guarantee future results.
 Investors should conduct their own research and consult with qualified financial professionals before making investment decisions.